Sociology is for you if…

 1. Develop a sociological imagination; acquire an understanding of the connections between the individual and social institutions, social policy, and social change;

-2. Demonstrate an awareness of diverse human experiences, including but not limited to issues of race, class, gender, sexuality, citizenship, and age, and how these experiences are shaped by structural and cultural forces;
+2. Demonstrate an awareness of the variety of human experiences, including but not limited to issues of race, class, gender, sexuality, citizenship, and age, and how these experiences are shaped by structural and cultural forces;

 3. Understand the nature of empirical evidence and assess the usefulness of qualitative and quantitative evidence in explaining the causes and consequences of specific social phenomena; become cognizant of the ethical issues of conducting research involving human subjects; create and test hypotheses based on social theories;